 The general range is European and W Asian.

 Barbarea vulgaris is one of only two aliens that have established long-lasting and regularly reproducing populations in Svalbard (the other one is Anthriscus sylvestris).
 Why has it been so successful in the Russian settlements, but only with a single appearance in a Norwegian settlement?
 The more extensive and long-lasting husbandry and import of animal fodder in the Russian settlements may be the main explanation.
 The plants observed in Barentsburg in 1988 and in several later years is var. vulgaris, which is assumed to be the least hardy of the two varieties (in Scandinavia var. arcuata reaches both farther north and higher up in the mountains than var. vulgaris).
 The taxonomic value of the two varieties is, however, uncertain.
-With increased summer temperatures and prolonged growth season due to climatic change, the outlook for this species in Svalbard is good (Alsos et al. in press).
+With increased summer temperatures and prolonged growth season due to climatic change, the outlook for this species in Svalbard is good (Alsos et al. 2015).
 However, a spread away from the settlements is unlikely in the foreseeable future.